This site is intended for U.S. healthcare professionals.

 PAXLOVID consists of 2 medicines: nirmatrelvir and ritonavir.
 Nirmatrelvir must be coadministered with ritonavir.
 Failure to correctly coadminister nirmatrelvir with ritonavir may result in plasma levels of nirmatrelvir that are insufficient to achieve the desired therapeutic effect.

-To ensure appropriate dosing in patients with moderate renal impairment, reduce the dosage of PAXLOVID to 150 mg nirmatrelvir and 100 mg ritonavir twice daily for 5 days.
-Providers should counsel patients about renal dosing instructions.
+To ensure appropriate dosing in patients with moderate renal impairment, reduce the dosage of PAXLOVID to 1 nirmatrelvir 150 mg tablet and 1 ritonavir 100 mg tablet taken together in the morning and at bedtime, with or without food, for 5 days.
+PAXLOVID should be administered at approximately the same time each day.
+In patients with severe renal impairment (eGFR <30 mL/min, including those requiring hemodialysis), the dosage of PAXLOVID is:

-For more information on how to take PAXLOVID, patients can refer to Patient Information here.
+For more information on how to take PAXLOVID, patients can refer to the Patient Information here.

 For medical questions related to PAXLOVID, you can visit pfizermedicalinformation.com or call Medical Information at 1-800-438-1985.